top of page

 Explanation of Greek citizenship by descent and how ancestry establishes eligibility.

-Facts about Greek citizenship through marriage
+Facts about Greek passport eligibility after citizenship

 GetGreece_Square.png